What is NU Dependency Status?

 When completing your financial aid application materials, you must:

-- Complete the parental information sections on the 2019-20 University Aid Application.
+- Complete the parental information sections on the 2021-22 Incoming Med University Aid Application.

-- Submit a 2019-20 Verification of Parents' Income form with an attached copy of your parents' 2017 Federal Income Tax return and W-2 form(s).
-See the application instructions for more information and a copy of these forms.
+- Submit a copy of your parents' 2019 Federal Income Tax return and W-2 form(s).
+If your parent(s) did not file a 2019 federal income tax return, see the application instructions for more information.

 If you are classified as NU Dependent and your parents refuse to provide their financial information, you will not be eligible for institutional need-based grants.